kasparas-ban/Exporting-models-to-Onnx/README.md

 For some reason PyTorch fails to export the model, that otherwise is fully functional.

+If the blocks are not swapped, the network is exported successfully.

 # To reproduce the error

 To get the same error, run `export_model.py` file.